Back to blog

 Is web scraping legal?

 The web scraping legality is a frequently discussed topic and it’s especially important for businesses.
-Therefore, there are some things you need to know before starting web scraping:
+Therefore, there are some things you need to know before starting web data scraping:

 1. Even if you're gathering publicly available data, ensure that you’re not breaching laws that may apply to such data, e.g., downloading copyrighted data.